byronh/cmake-helloworld/README.md

 For example, "Visual Studio 12 Win64" targets Visual Studio 2013 on 64-bit systems.
 Refer to the following link for more information:

 http://www.cmake.org/cmake/help/v2.8.8/cmake.html#section_Generators

-Alternatively you could just use something more sane such as [MinGW] (http://www.mingw.org/);

 #####2.
 Build using CMake
 ```